markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * `output/ELITE.unprot.bin`

 This is the BeebAsm version of the BASIC source file `ELITES`, which creates the executable Elite loader `ELITE`.
-This is responsible for displaying the title screen and planet, drawing the dashboard, setting up interrupt routines (for the mode 4/5 split-screen mode), relocating many routines to lower memory (below `PAGE`) and loading the main executable.
-It loads four image binaries from the `images` folder for the loading screen, and it also loads the `WORDS9` and `PYTHON` data files that contains the game's text and the Python ship blueprint.
+This is responsible for displaying the title screen and planet, loading the dashboard image, setting up interrupt routines, configuring a number of operating system settings, relocating code to lower memory (below `PAGE`), and finally loading and running the main game.

+The loader incorporates four image binaries from the `images` folder that, together with the code to draw the Saturn-esque planet, create the loading screen, and it also incorporates the `WORDS9` and `PYTHON` data files that contains the game's text and the Python ship blueprint.

 There are also a number of checksum and protection routines that EOR the code and data with other parts of memory in an attempt to obfuscate and protect the game from tampering.
-This cannot be done in the BeebAsm source so we do this using Python in the next step.
+This can't be done in BeebAsm, so we do this using Python in the next step.

 ### 4. Calculate checksums and add encryption with `elite-checksum.py`